-Category and Applicant Submission Deadline Midnight via ESU eGrants Fall Deadline #1 Typically for fall 2022 projects.
-Start It Grants Finish It Grants 9.12.2022 Fall Deadline #2 Typically for spring 2023 projects.
-Start It Grants Grow It Grants Finish It Grants 10.17.2022 Anticipated FPDC Internal Deadline For summer 2023- AY 2023-2024 projects.
+Grant Activity Periods FDR Grant Category Applicant Submission Deadline Midnight via ESU eGrants Fall Deadline #1 for fall 2023 projects.
+Start It Grants Finish It Grants 9.18.2023 Fall Deadline #2 for spring 2024 projects.
+Start It Grants Grow It Grants Finish It Grants 11.06.2023 Anticipated FPDC Internal Deadline For summer 2024- AY 2024-2025 projects.
 FPDC Grants Note: The FPDC competition is managed by PASSHE; final dates, deadlines, and expectations will be communicated by OSPR when they are announced.
-This anticipated deadline is simply listed here to aid in your early planning.
-Anticipated: 1.23.2023 Spring Deadline #1 Typically for late spring/summer 2023 projects.
-Start It Grants Finish It Grants 2.13.2023 Spring Deadline #2 Typically for late summer/early fall 2023 projects.
-Start It Grants Grow It Grants Finish It Grants 3.20.2023
+FPDC funding is governed by the APSCUF faculty contract.
+There is no contract agreement as of this publication and thus a FPDC grant competition is not guaranteed this academic year.
+Pending available funding, anticipated internal deadline: 1.22.2024 Spring Deadline #1 for late spring/summer 2024 projects.
+Start It Grants Finish It Grants 2.12.2024 Spring Deadline #2 for late summer/early fall 2024 projects.
+Start It Grants Grow It Grants Finish It Grants 3.25.2024